Zeekk3n/FoxyProxy/README.md

 use tab "add"  and for tabs

 ## ProxyType
-in our case will be SOCKS5, because we are
+in our case will be SOCKS5, because we are in a tunnel made by chisel server
 ## Proxy IP address or DNS name

 ## Port